-The decisions of whether or not to purchase Medicare supplement insurance, and which kind of insurance to buy, are important ones.
+The decision of whether to purchase Medicare supplement insurance, and which kind of insurance to buy, are important ones.
 However, shopping for this insurance requires time and effort and can be confusing.
-That is why we are pleased to provide you with Nevada's Medicare Supplement Insurance Premium Comparison Guide.
-This Guide provides valuable information that will assist you in comparing many of the Medicare supplement policies, Medicare Advantage, and Medicare drug plans currently being offered in Nevada.
+That is why we are pleased to provide you with Nevada's 2025 Medicare Supplement Insurance Premium Comparison Guide.
+This guide provides valuable information that will assist you in comparing many of the Medicare supplement policies, Medicare Advantage, and Medicare drug plans currently being offered in Nevada.

-You may wish to seek the advice of a licensed agent, broker, producer or consultant to assist you in selecting appropriate Medicare supplement insurance coverage.
-Another source of information is the Nevada Department of Health and Human Services, Division for Aging Services, which administers the Nevada State Health Insurance Assistance Program (SHIP).
-The program director and volunteer counselors are available to provide you with individual counseling concerning your questions on Medicare or Medicare supplement products.
+You may also wish to seek the advice of a licensed agent, broker, producer or consultant to assist you in selecting appropriate Medicare supplement insurance coverage.
+Further information is available through the Nevada Department of Health and Human Services, Division for Aging & Disability Services, which administers the Nevada Medicare Assistance Program (MAP).
+Their program director and volunteer counselors are available to provide you with individual counseling concerning your questions on Medicare or Medicare supplement products.

 Your insurance concerns are very important to us at the Division of Insurance.
 We are here to assist you with any insurance questions or problems you may have.
 Our offices in Northern Nevada are located in Carson City.
 For information, please call our consumer services section at (775) 687-0700.
 In Southern Nevada, our offices are located in Las Vegas, and you may reach a consumer services officer at (702) 486-4009.
-The toll-free number for use in Nevada is 1-888-872-3234.
-The Nevada SHIP advisers may be reached at (702) 486-3478 in Las Vegas or toll free in Nevada at 1-800-307-4444.
+The toll-free number for use in Nevada is (888) 872-3234.
+The Nevada MAP advisers may be reached at (702) 486-3478 in Las Vegas or toll free statewide at (800) 307-4444